 Preparing your crowdfunding campaign

 Most of the work for your crowdfunding campaign will be done before it sees the light of the day.
+In fact, you’ll find you’ve ticked most of the boxes on this crowdfunding checklist long before you hit that launch button.
 Here are some of the things you’ll need to sort out.

 1. Streamlining your message